sorrycc/cali/packages/tools/README.md

 ### Git
 - **applyDiff** - Apply a diff/patch to a file

+## Missing a tool?

+Please open an issue or a discussion to suggest a new tool.
+We are happy to hear from you! 👋

 ## Made with ❤️ at Callstack

 Cali is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
 [Callstack](https://callstack.com) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!